Youngstown State University: Athletics

 The Youngstown State Penguins football team plays as a member of the NCAA Division I Football Championship Subdivision.
 The Penguins have played their home games in Stambaugh Stadium since 1982.
-YSU football has been one of the leading programs in NCAA Division I Football Championship Subdivision, winning four national championships under former head coach Jim Tressel, which is third behind North Dakota State's seven titles and Georgia Southern's six.
-Overall, YSU has made 13 playoff appearances since Division I FCS was formed in 1978.
+YSU football has been one of the leading programs in NCAA Division I Football Championship Subdivision, winning four national championships under former head coach Jim Tressel, which is third behind North Dakota State's ten titles and Georgia Southern's six.
+Overall, YSU has made 14 playoff appearances since Division I FCS was formed in 1978.

-The Youngstown State Penguins women's basketball and Youngstown State Penguins men's basketball teams compete at Beeghly Center, a 6,300-seat, multi-purpose arena built in 1972.
+The Youngstown State Penguins women's basketball and Youngstown State Penguins men's basketball teams compete at Beeghly Center, a 4,633-seat, multi-purpose arena built in 1972.
 The women's team has appeared in the NCAA Division I Tournament three times.
 The men's team has appeared in the NCAA Division II Tournament nine times and the NAIA tournament four times.